-Sony Semiconductor Solutions has launched a polarization image sensor (polarization sensor): 3.45µm, 5.07M-Effective Pixel with four-directional polarizer formed on the photodiode of the image sensor chip targeting the industrial equipment market*1.
+Sony Semiconductor Solutions has launched a polarization image sensor (polarization sensor): 3.45µm pixel size with four-directional polarizer which is formed on the photodiode of the image sensor chip*1.
+This polarization sensor is targeting the industrial equipment market.

-In addition to the brightness and color*2, this image sensor can capture polarization information which can not be detected by normal image sensor.
-This polarization sensor can expand various possibilities in the industrial field such as inspection when visualization and sensing are difficult.
+In addition to capturing brightness and color*2, this image sensor can also capture polarization information that cannot be detected by a normal image sensor.
+This polarization sensor can be used in many applications in the industrial field, such as inspection when visibility and sensing are difficult.

 Polarsens is a CMOS Image Sensor pixel technology that has several different angle polarizer formed on chip during the semiconductor process allowing highly accurate alignment with pixel.